ucabgao/AnnotationExercise/README.md

 clicking the second option **Open File**.
 Currently, the default editor is `mvim`.
 The author can customise the editor via the configuration file `config.xml` (to be decided).

-We can use this GUI record annotation statistics, such as annotation time, whether a bug is detectable by the two static type checkers, and reasons why a bug is deemed undetectable.
+We can use this GUI to record some annotation statistics, such as annotation time, whether a bug is detectable by the two static type checkers, and reasons why a bug is deemed undetectable.
 The button `taxonomy` renders a table showing different reasons of undetectablility.
 Some of these reasons are from first principle and others are learnt during the preliminary study.
-The
-GUI automatically stores the results in a file `results.csv` in the `data` folder.
+The GUI automatically stores the results in a file `results.csv` in the `data` folder.

 After the annotation, the authors can commit their changes by clicking the button `commit`.
 It automatically creates a branch named `authorName + repo` (to be decided), adds and commits all the changes, and pushes to the remote repo.

 ## Annotation Tutorial
 I once gave a brief tutorial on how to add annotations, which consists of four examples.